Declarative by Design, Assistable Only by Convention: Benchmarking Multi-Agent Frameworks for AI-Assistability: Framework's AI-Assistability Evaluation

 AI coding assistants are transforming software development.
 A controlled experiment by \citet{ziegler2024copilot} found that developers using GitHub Copilot completed tasks 55.8\% faster than those without access, with junior developers showing the largest gains.
-As these tools become ubiquitous, a framework's raw code complexity---the LLOC and CCN metrics from \S\ref{sec:static_analysis}---becomes less decisive.
-If an AI assistant can reliably generate framework-specific boilerplate, developers need not manually navigate verbose APIs or complex control flow.
+As tools like GitHub Copilot, Claude Code, and Cursor become ubiquitous, a framework's raw code complexity---the LLOC and CCN metrics from \S\ref{sec:static_analysis}---becomes less decisive.
+If an AI assistant can reliably generate framework specific boilerplate, developers need not manually navigate verbose APIs or complex control flow.
 The more pressing question shifts from \textit{how much code must I write?} to \textit{how well can AI assistants write it for me?}

 This reframing motivates our second evaluation dimension: \textbf{AI-assistability}---the extent to which large language models can autonomously generate correct, framework-specific code from documentation alone.
-We operationalize this by providing AI assistants with identical starter code and measuring their ability to produce working DDL2PropBank implementations across all 10 frameworks.
 We hypothesize that frameworks differ substantially in AI-assistability due to variations in (i)~documentation quality (comprehensive API references vs.\ scattered tutorials), (ii)~API consistency (predictable patterns vs.\ special cases), (iii)~abstraction level (declarative vs.\ imperative control flow), and (iv)~error message clarity (actionable diagnostics vs.\ opaque traces).
+To isolate these framework-intrinsic factors, we formalize the evaluation as follows.